 The annual test is for:

-- motor vehicles with a gross weight of more than 3,500 kilograms (kg)
+- goods vehicles with a gross weight of more than 3,500 kilograms (kg)

 - vehicles that are built or have been adapted to form part of an articulated vehicle